mirjamscheib/Semester_Project/Readme.md

 Based on our research questions we are mainly interested in the average travelling distances of the students.
 Therefore our semantic level of interest concerns only the added up segments.

+{What additional spatial analysis methods will you be using?....

+Data issues in environmental data analysis
+1. Measurement error
+2. Outliers -> can be visually excluded (relevant for our study question)
+3. Artifacts -> can be excluded by processing with segments (relevant for our study questsion)
+4. Choosing a method
+Problem: low precision, not so much a problem: low accuracy Scale and granularity? -> set with the sampling frequency, it might be even too fine scale for our research question -> Sampling means choosing a scale}

 ## R concepts (Mirj)